tonymitchell/tonymitchell/_posts/2022-05-21-setup-avr-toolchain-on-wsl.md

     return 0;
 }
 ```

-Double-click the `avr_dev_prompt.cmd` batch file you created above to prepare a console session with tools on the PATH.

 In the directory you created the file, run the following commands.
 Make sure you plug in your Arduino before running avrdude and update the COM port to match the one assigned to your Arduino.
 ```